expressivegraphics/expressivegraphics.github.io/2018/submissions.md

 ---
-layout: default
+layout: submission
 title: Call for Submissions
-excerpt: "Submit to Expressive 2018"
+excerpt: "Submit your work to Expressive 2018"
-headline: "Submissions"
-#navigation_weight: 1
-#content_page: submissions.html
 ---

 Being at the forefront of expressive rendering research since 2012, Expressive 2018 will take place in Victoria, Canada, August 17–19, 2018 --- shortly before [SIGGRAPH 2018](http://s2018.siggraph.org/) in Vancouver.
 A single registration for Expressive 2018 will include all three workshops.